 Vanguard's best dividend funds can be a smart way for retired investors to get income or for long-term investors wanting to invest in quality stocks.
 Therefore, the best Vanguard funds for dividends can be smart investment choices for almost any type of investor.
 Combined with their low costs, the yields and performance of Vanguard dividend funds make them some of the best to buy on the market.

 Investing in Vanguard Dividend Funds

 Vanguard Investments is a mutual fund company that offers some of the best low-cost, no-load mutual funds available to investors today.
 Their dividend funds are among Vanguard's best funds.
 Dividends can be received as a source of income, or they can be used to buy more shares of the mutual fund.

 But when dividends are re-invested, these funds can be smart choices for long-term investments as well.
 Also, dividend mutual funds, which are often categorized with value stock funds, tend to be less aggressive (less risky) than other types of funds, such as growth stock mutual funds.

 Best Vanguard Funds for Dividends

 - Vanguard Utilities Index Adm (VUIAX) focuses on stocks in the utilities sector, which is highly sought for its high dividends.
-The portfolio holdings consist of large-cap U.S. stocks of utilities companies, such as Duke Energy Corporation (DUK) and Southern Company (SO).
-As of December 31, 2019, the current yield is 2.96%.
-As of December 20, 2019, the expense ratio for VUIAX is an attractively low 0.10%.
-However this mutual fund is only offered in Vanguard's "Admiral" share class, which has a minimum initial purchase of $100,000.
+The portfolio holdings consist of large-cap U.S. stocks of utility companies, such as Duke Energy Corporation (DUK) and Southern Company (SO).
+As of November 2021, the current yield is 2.92%.
+The expense ratio for VUIAX is an attractively low 0.10%.
+However, this mutual fund is only offered in Vanguard's "Admiral" share class, which has a minimum initial purchase of $100,000.
 As an alternative, investors can buy the ETF version of the fund (VPU) for no minimum initial investment.